-Continuity of care is reported by health visitors to be least common in England.76 However, in other UK nations where it is more common like Northern Ireland - parents view CoC as an important enabler for building a supportive parent-professional relationship:
+Continuity of care is reported by health visitors to be least common in England.76 However, in other UK nations where it is more common - like Northern Ireland - parents view CoC as an important enabler for building a supportive parent-professional relationship:

-I've been really lucky, with my second two I had the same health visitor which I found really, really helpful when I was pregnant again, because I already knew her and had a relationship with her.
-But it's really difficult when they change like your midwives all the time and change your health visitor, and they change where you're going for appointments.77
+two I had the same health visitor which I found really, really helpful when I was pregnant again, because I already knew her and had a relationship with her.
+But it's really difficult when they change like your midwives all the time and change your health visitor, and they change where you're going for appointments.